LSDOlab/omtools/docs/_src_docs/examples/outer/ex_outer_vector_vector.rst

 ==================================

-This is an example of how to use the omtools outer function to compute the inner product between two vectors.
+This is an example of how to use the omtools outer function to compute the outer product between two vectors.

 .. jupyter-execute::
   ../../../../omtools/examples/valid/ex_outer_vector_vector.py